AnnetteOstling/Disturbance_Generated_Competitive_Coexistence_Code_for_2026_submission/README.md

 "Basic Files" holds a very basic code for the density-dependent reproduction case.

-"Patch-Age" holds a variety of folders with the more detailed model cases (some of which were run on the cluster and make take an indefinite amount of time on a regular computer.
+"Patch-Age" holds a variety of folders with the more detailed model cases (some of which were run on the cluster and may take an indefinite amount of time on a regular computer.

 All of the folder have the same basic setup: there are
 - two reproduction functions (one for the resident--species 1--and one for the invader--species 2.